tregelacio/tregelacioportfolio/projects/Sudoku-Solver.md

    This project has given me a stronger understanding of recursion, which was one of the most difficult topics in the course.
 Trying to understand how to structure the recursive method was one of the challenges that I had that I overcame.

+Code: The code below is a method that has to adhere to the rules of sudoku and checks if the numbers don't repeat in each row, column and 4x4 square.

 ```j
   public static boolean checkSudoku(int[][] sudoku, boolean printErrors) {